 The Open Drone ID messages are tagged in the definition file as "work in progress".
 They may still change and should not be used in production environments.

-Particularly the broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation for the amount of data that can be transmitted in each radio burst.
-Therefore the relevant data is divided into different categories and each category is transmitted via it's own message.
+The broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation on the amount of data that can be transmitted in each radio burst.
+Therefore the relevant data is divided into different categories and each category is transmitted via its own message.

-The ASTM Remote ID standard defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on WiFi NaN or Bluetooth Long Range with Extended Advertising).
+The standards defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on Wi-Fi NaN, Wi-Fi Beacon or Bluetooth Long Range with Extended Advertising).
 To support easy data transfers to/from a drone ID transmitter/receiver, MAVLink messages supporting all the fields of the drone ID messages have been made available.
+See Messages below.

 There are multiple possible use cases for the MAVLink drone ID messages:

 - A flight controller sends ID, location etc. data to an onboard Bluetooth/Wi-Fi transmitter module.